codepo8/github-page-pwa/README.md

 </html>
 ```

-## Changing the serviceworker to make your site available offline
+## Changing the service worker to make your site available offline

 The `sw.js` file is the ServiceWorker that defines which of the files in your application should become available offline.
 Again you need to change some settings to your needs.